Full 2013 Chevrolet Camaro Review

 Old-school pony cars weren't known for their jazzy interiors, but the 2013 Chevrolet Camaro makes a clean break with that tradition.
 Done up with a number of retro touches like square bezels around the gauges, the overall effect is stylish despite the use of a little too much hard plastic.
 Outward visibility, though, is hampered by thick roof pillars and a low roof line.

 The Camaro's new MyLink display interface features a clean layout and intuitive menu structure.
 Pleasingly, it allows further control of smartphone radio apps, such as Pandora and Stitcher.
 Unfortunately, the interface can prove frustrating to use at times, as reactions to touch inputs are occasionally slow or missed entirely.

 While the front seats are comfortable enough, the Camaro's rear seat is the smallest among its rivals.
-The trunk is equally tiny at just 11.3 cubic feet, and that space can't be expanded due to the absence of fold-down rear seatbacks.
-The smallish trunk opening also makes loading and unloading larger items a frustrating experience.
+The trunk is equally tiny at just 11.3 cubic feet, and its small opening also makes loading and unloading of larger items a frustrating experience.

 No matter what engine you choose, no one will ever accuse your 2013 Chevrolet Camaro of being slow.
 Buying a V6 Camaro isn't the stigma it used to be.
 The V6 responds quickly to the throttle and then revs freely, and the exhaust note is more liter-bike motorcycle than commuter car.
 Still, the V8 more ably fits the Camaro persona with its tire-shredding power and thundering exhaust note.
 All of that goes double for the supercharged ZL1.